 Incremental loading has no effect on Dashboards, Chained Reports, or Scheduled Reports.
 Exporting from the Report Tree and Advanced Report Designer is not affected by incremental loading.

-Beginning with version 2018.1, Advanced and Express Reports now support Infinite Scrolling.
+Beginning with v2018.1, Advanced Reports and Express Reports now support Infinite Scrolling.
 With Incremental Loading enabled, scrolling or paging through the Report Viewer will cause additional rows to be loaded automatically as needed.
 This eliminates the additional step of having to manually load groups of rows at a time.

 Conditions for Infinite Scrolling